An Alien Mineral From Asteroid Ryugu — Nothing Like It on Earth

 What do we know about the discovery?

 “The advantage of these combined methods is that we can measure the chemical composition of both the outer and inner parts of the sample without damaging it.
-It’s crucial to preserve such rare and unique samples, especially when hundreds of researchers are vying for access to such a small amount of material,” noted project leader, geologist Paul Northrup from Stony Brook University (USA).
-It’s important to clarify that Northrup and his international team received only 9.3 milligrams of this precious material for analysis.
+It’s crucial to preserve such rare and unique samples, especially when hundreds of researchers are vying for access to such a small amount of material,” said project leader Paul Northrup, a geologist at Stony Brook University.
+Northrup and his international team received only 9.3 milligrams of the material for analysis.

-According to BNL, during the study, scientists identified various minerals and compounds, including selenium, manganese, iron, sulfur, phosphorus, silicon, and calcium.
-In addition to these elements, the team found two forms of phosphorus in the sample: one is the mineral found in our teeth and bones, while the other is a rare phosphide mineral that does not exist on Earth.
+BNL reports that the team identified elements and minerals including selenium, manganese, iron, sulfur, phosphorus, silicon, and calcium.
+In addition to these elements, the team found two forms of phosphorus in the sample: one is the phosphate mineral common in teeth and bones, while the other is a rare phosphide mineral that does not exist on Earth.

-Upon further analysis, the team identified the as hydrated phospho-magnesium ammonium (HAMP).
-This crystalline mineral, which is not found on our planet, closely resembles terrestrial struvite.
+Upon further analysis, the team identified the mineral as hydrated phospho-magnesium ammonium (HAMP).
+This crystalline mineral, not found on Earth, closely resembles terrestrial struvite.

-As scientists pointed out, struvite is closely associated with biological formations and is a primary component of certain kidney stones.
+Struvite is tied to biological activity and is a main component of some kidney stones.

-“The discovery of HAMP particles in samples from Ryugu highlights the potential role of extraterrestrial material in the origins of life on Earth,” said astrobiologist Matthew Pasek.
+“The discovery of HAMP particles in Ryugu samples highlights the potential role of extraterrestrial material in the origins of life on Earth,” said astrobiologist Matthew Pasek.

-Every tiny piece of data provided by the Ryugu asteroid brings us closer to a better understanding of the formation and early existence of the .
+Every tiny piece of data provided by the Ryugu asteroid brings us closer to a better understanding of the formation and early existence of the Solar System.

-The findings of this research were published in the journal Geosciences.
+The findings were published in the journal Geosciences.